techstreams/TSFormTranslator/README.md

 > There are **two** methods available for installing TSFormTranslator.

-#### Method #1:  TSScriptCopy Application Install
+#### Method #1:  Make a Copy of the Google Form

-See the [TSFormTranslator documentation](https://techstreams.github.io/TSFormTranslator) for TSScriptCopy installation instructions.
+See the [TSFormTranslator documentation](https://techstreams.github.io/TSFormTranslator) for form copy instructions.

-*NOTE: The TSScriptCopy application is licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)*